Transfer & Advance Placement Credit

 Advance Placement Work

-A maximum of 32 credits will be granted for all advanced placement work.
+A maximum of 32 credits will be granted for all advance placement work.
 Advance Placement credit cannot be applied toward college requirements.

-- Advanced Placement - 4 credits will be awarded per exam graded 4 or 5.
+- Advanced Placement program of the College Board - 4 credits will be awarded per exam graded 4 or 5.

 - Caribbean Advanced Examinations - 8 credits will be granted per CAPE exam for liberal arts subject units with a score 1, 2, or 3.
 One non-liberal arts subject may be awarded 4 credits.